Autoregression: Time Series, Models, Trading, Python and more

 Interpretation

-The ACF measures the correlation between a time series and its lagged values.
-A decreasing ACF value suggests that the relationship between today's value and its past values is diminishing as the lag increases and vice versa.
+• The ACF measures the correlation between a time series and its lagged values.
+A decreasing ACF value suggests that past values from the time series affect today’s time series.

-Building an autoregressive model involves several steps to ensure that the model is appropriately specified, validated, and optimised for forecasting.
+Building an autoregressive model involves several steps to ensure that the model is appropriately specified, validated, and optimized for forecasting.
 Here are the steps to build an autoregressive model:

 Step 1: Data Collection